Røros Line: Trondhjem–Støren and Hamar–Grundset

-Following the successful construction of the Trunk Line from Oslo and Eidsvoll in 1854, proposals were made for other projects, even a line to connect the capital with Trondheim.
+Following the successful construction of the Trunk Line from Oslo and Eidsvoll Station in 1854, proposals were made for other projects, even a line to connect the capital with Trondheim.
 The start of the Røros Line would, however, be tied to two smaller railway projects which instead would serve regional needs.
 Both had their basis in the need for hauling lumber along difficult terrain.
 After local initiatives, the Ministry of the Interior gave Carl Abraham Pihl the task of preliminary surveys of two routes.
-In Sør-Trøndelag a route from Trondheim to Støren was considered, while in Hedmark the a route was proposed which would link Østerdalen to Hamar, where cargo and passengers could be transshipped and freighted by ship down the lake of Mjøsa to Eidsvoll.
+In Sør-Trøndelag a route from Trondheim to Støren Station was considered, while in Hedmark the a route was proposed which would link Østerdalen to Hamar, where cargo and passengers could be transshipped and freighted by ship down the lake Mjøsa to Eidsvoll.

 These two lines were planned by the ministry along with the Kongsvinger Line.
 The Trunk Line had been built by and was owned by an English company, and the government was not satisfied with the private arrangement.
 They therefore recommended that the three lines be built as state railways.
 The government would borrow money, build and operate the lines, covering any deficits.
 However, local municipalities, counties and private individuals and companies were required to participate in the funding through the issuing of shares in the individual lines.
 This model of financing would remain for decades.
 Parliament approved the three lines on 3 September 1857.

 In order to cut costs, Pihl recommended that the line be built using narrow gauge.
 This would allow for smaller curve radii and cheaper construction.
 A major drawback was that the lines would not be compatible with Swedish lines and the Trunk Line.
 Aiding in his cause, it was at the time not believed that the lines would ever connect, as lakes and rivers were seen as complementary to railways.
 Pihl opted for the 1067 mm gauge, for which the Hamar–Grundset Line became the first locomotive-hauled system.
 It would soon become the most used narrow gauge in the world.